mokshit/Rubiks-Cube-Solving-Program/README.md

 Following are the notations for each character of the output sequence

-'l'->refers to the  left face rotated clockwise 'L'->refers to the left face rotated anticlockwise 'r'->refers to the right face rotated clockwise 'R'->refers to the right face rotated anticlockwise 'f'->refers to the front face rotated clockwise 'F'->refers to the front face rotated anticlockwise 'b'->refers to the back face rotated clockwise 'B'->refers to the back face rotated anticlockwise 'u'->refers to the up faces rotated clockwise 'U'->refers to the up face rotated anticlockwise 'd'->refers to the down face rotated clockwise 'D'->refers to the down face rotated anticlockwise
+'l'->refers to the  left face rotated clockwise</br>
+'L'->refers to the left face rotated anticlockwise</br>
+'r'->refers to the right face rotated clockwise</br>
+'R'->refers to the right face rotated anticlockwise</br>
+'f'->refers to the front face rotated clockwise</br>
+'F'->refers to the front face rotated anticlockwise</br>
+'b'->refers to the back face rotated clockwise</br>
+'B'->refers to the back face rotated anticlockwise</br>
+'u'->refers to the up faces rotated clockwise</br>
+'U'->refers to the up face rotated anticlockwise</br>
+'d'->refers to the down face rotated clockwise</br>
+'D'->refers to the down face rotated anticlockwise</br>